 A world location has been manually assigned to the Lennox/Lippincott MAP Page Location.

-You'll assign the last MAP Page Location with world coordinates using the embedded MapQuest interface.
+You'll assign the last MAP Page Location with world coordinates using the embedded Google Maps interface.

 8. In the Georeferencer dialog box, click the Add world locations from button.